saeedmzr/gym_invoices/README.md

 ### Collection for webservices

-There's a collection `virtuagym.json` in root directory.
+There's a collection `virtuagym.json` in root directory.You can create a collection in your postman and import it.

+Rembmer that,if you are using docker ,select docker environment,otherwise select local environment.